wgxcodersdc/organization/learning-resources/front-end-hack-nights/README.md

 We need lots of help coordinating events.
 If you want to help out please let us know :)

+### Building Access

+Certain building managements requires meetup hosts to let people in and do not encourage them being contacted.
+Please respect the policy, in case the location requires access to the building contact the group lead if information is provided, or drop a comment on the meetup page.
+We'll come and get you.

 #### All Women Welcome

 This study group is intended to be exclusively open for women and those who identify as women; we are transgender friendly.